ilcors-dev/rust_mvc_template/README.md

 MIT
 # 🔭 Contributing <a name = "contributing"></a>

-🎉 Thank you for being interested in contributing to laravel/laravel project! 🎉
+🎉 Thank you for being interested in contributing to Rust MVC Template project! 🎉

 Feel welcome and read the following sections in order to know how to ask questions and how to work on something.